mfbenitezp/PY4SA_Course/README.md

 # PY4SA_Course

-Repository with a set of exercises for the course Python for Spatial Analysis
+This Repository includes a set of exercises for the course Python for Spatial Analysis